IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

     ![](./images/media/image53.png)

-5. Refresh the browser window for **WhereAmI** again and now you see that the requests are only routed to **appServer1**.

-6. Run the following script again to change the destination to ONLY **appServer2**
+9. Run the following script again to change the destination to ONLY **appServer2**

         ~/liberty_admin_pot/lab-scripts/applyRoutingRules.sh -s appServer2